datafundamentals/df_java/README.md

 This cookbook is consumed by instances that use the java to perform various functions.
 In this case it is just about everything in the world.

 # Attributes
 default['df_1']['path'] : This is a non-consumed attribute that we are going to keep to modify the cookbook as soon as we figure out the bug.
+At this point due to the modularity for the cookbook, this is going to be designed as a placeholder until we figure out a better approach.
 # Recipes

 * default: Pretty self explanatory, am I right?